yubrshen/CarND-Path-Planning-Project/design-workbook.md

 In this design document, "my\_car" refers to the car being controlled by the path planner.

+# Performance

+  The path planner can drive the car to run multiple full lapses of the track.
+Most of the time the car runs steady.
+But sometimes, it has problem of exceeding the speed limits, and may exceed the jerk limit sometimes.
+Occasionally, it might even have collision.

+Here is a link on Youtube for a capture of a running session: <https://youtu.be/VNHvzWy84GE>

 # The definition of data

 The following is the definition of the input and output data.
 They serves as the assumption of the